 The third energy system, the Aerobic System, is for long-term exercise, usually capped at a 5km run, not the insane ultra runs mentioned in an earlier paragraph.
 For a runner to increase their Aerobic System to the capacity required to complete the world’s most extreme running challenges takes an unparalleled amount endurance training.

 “I think fitness is the ability to be in shape to do any task put before you.
 You can use fitness to play with the kids, walk the dog, run and be healthy.
 Endurance is the ability to do all those things and any activity for hours or days without faltering,” said Mike.

 Aleks Kashefi became the first man to run through the entire length of Europe when he reached Tarifa in southern Spain in early 2017.

 “Fitness is metabolic while endurance is mentality.
 They aren’t mutually exclusive.
 I don’t actually think any one sport is an ultimate sport.
 Running, climbing, swimming and other sports that rely purely on the human body are the ultimate sports.
 You can’t coast or freewheel in these sorts of sports,” said Aleks.

 Here is what Irish ultra-runner, Brendan Moloney, had to say on the matter:

 “Ultra Running is the ultimate endurance sport because it is a lot more than just being prepared physically.
 You have to be mentally very strong because you are in a constant battle with your own mind, hence the saying “Mind over Matter”.

 PledgeSports is a revolutionary crowdfunding and sponsorship platform dedicated to sport.

-Are you or any marathon/ultra runners you know raising money for sport in 2017?
+Are you or any marathon/ultra runners you know raising money for sport ?
 If so, get in touch with us via email@example.com, or visit www.pledgesports.org and hit “Create A Campaign” to start raising money today!